linuxserver/docker-mods/README.md

 5. run ``occ notify_push:setup https://cloud.example.org/push`` to test and enable notify-push, replace "*cloud.example.org*" with your domain.

+### SWAG configuration

+SWAG's preset proxy conf for Nextcloud has been updated to support this mod out of the box.
+Make sure you are using the updated conf (to update an existing one, you can simply delete your existing conf, rename the sample to `nextcloud.subdomain.conf` and restart SWAG).

 ### Traefik configuration

 notify-push listens on its own port, therefore we need to to forward all traffic under example.org/push/* to port 7867.